-On-Going! - Green Drinks in Whistler
+On-Going >>> Green Drinks in Whistler

-Green Drinks is a monthly gathering of anyone interested in 'green'.
-Green Drinkers are from all ages, backgrounds and groups.
-There's no agenda or other formality - it's just a chance to meet regularly to chat, debate, socialize and connect with others in Whistler who are passionate about environmental and sustainability issues.
+Green Drinks are very simple and unstructured, there's no agenda or other formality - it's just a chance to meet regularly to chat, debate, socialize and connect with others in Whistler who are passionate about environmental and sustainability issues.

 For more information visit Whistler's page on GreenDrinks.org here.